technosaurus/gameswf/tu-testbed/dumbuild/README.txt

   works, it's written in C++, and it's Public Domain.
 No urgent need to fix or replace.

-* I think specifying config is a hard problem, that I haven't really tackled yet.
+* I think specifying config is a hard problem, that I have not really tackled yet.
 Inheritance seems like a good way to avoid repetition for config, but inheritance can also sometimes be obtuse.
 One alternative is to support script-like expressions for combining